About

 Lizzy Markman, Core Guide

-Lizzy grew up exploring the White Mountains of New Hampshire, where she first fell in love with the great outdoors.
-Her passion for adventure has led her to backpack through Mexico, join an archaeological dig in New Mexico, and serve as a Park Ranger at Grand Canyon National Park.
-For the past four years, she has been exploring the trails of the Blue Ridge Mountains, immersing herself in the Appalachian landscape and history.
-When she’s not on the trail, you can find her at the climbing crag, digging in her garden, checking out a new restaurant, or listening to local music.
+Lizzy grew up exploring New Hampshire’s White Mountains, where she fell in love with the outdoors.
+Her passion for adventure led her to backpack through Mexico, join an archaeological dig in New Mexico, and serve as a Park Ranger at Grand Canyon National Park.
+For the past five years, she has been exploring the trails, history, and plants in the Appalachian mountains she now calls home.
+Off the trail, you can find her climbing, gardening, or listening to local music.

 Traci Mohl, Core Guide